codemang/SlimeVolleyball/README.md

 `link.md` contains some helpful links in getting up to speed with node, express, socket-io, networked game development, etc.

-Run `npm start` to run the server locally.
+For development, run in one window `npm start` and in a second window `npm run devServer`.

-To build in production do
+To build for production run

 ```
-npm run build
 npm run serve
 ```